doremifasollasi/djangoreact/README.md

 # Django + React App Tutorial (and try implement Docker)

-To start the site, you must enter the following commands in turn in the terminal.
+To start the site, you must enter the following commands in turn in the cmd terminal.

 ## Setting environment DJANGO (first terminal)